Tagungsbanner Imag(e)ining Futures

 The Future of Design – Designing the Future

-The Imag(e)ing Futures conference will examine the epistemic, aesthetic, and political practices of design through the lens of visions and images of the future.
+The Imag(e)ining Futures conference will examine the epistemic, aesthetic, and political practices of design through the lens of visions and images of the future.
 It asks how visions of the future emerge, how they circulate in cultural and media contexts, and how they exert their influence.
 Here, processes such as prototyping and speculative approaches are understood not merely as forms of expression, but as methods through which spaces of possibility can be made visible, and alternative narratives of the future can be explored.

 The conference is based on the idea that visions and images of the future (Zukunftsentwürfe) play a key role in how society understands itself amidst ecological, technological and social changes.
 These visions and images function not merely as projections, but as practices that organise expectations and guide present-day action.
 The conference addresses this by collectively and interdisciplinarily examining the aesthetic forms, epistemic claims and political dimensions of such visions.

 Visions and images of the future are examined as cultural and media forms that condense contemporary analyses, value judgements and collective expectations.
 Research into ‘imaginaries’ reveals that visions of scientific and technological progress frequently align with concepts of the common good and shared futures.
-Imag(e)ing Futures brings together researchers, futurologists, designers, lecturers, students and alumni to explore the role of design in developing visions of the future whilst questioning the future of design itself.
+Imag(e)ining Futures brings together researchers, futurologists, designers, lecturers, students and alumni to explore the role of design in developing visions of the future whilst questioning the future of design itself.
 The conference demonstrates how design makes the future conceivable and negotiable, from visual media and product and interaction design to spatial and visual practices.

 The aim is to combine focused interdisciplinary discourse with conceptual clarification, case studies and workshop formats.
 An open-access publication will make the conference’s processes and results accessible to specialists.
 An exhibition of the same name, showcasing the work of students from the Faculty of Design, will accompany the conference.

-Thursday, November 5, 2026
+5 November 2026

-• Welcome and opening remarks
+• Welcome and Opening

 • Panel 1: The Future of Images – Images of the Future